Back to Library

 Why does the type matter?

 Because HSV-2 tends to be more active, daily antiviral medication is more commonly recommended — both to reduce outbreaks and lower the chance of passing it to a partner.
 For genital HSV-1, daily medication is less commonly needed since outbreaks and shedding are usually less frequent.
-That said, some people with HSV-1 still choose daily suppression — it’s a personal decision to make with a clinician.
+That said, some people with HSV-1 still choose daily or periodic suppression — it’s a personal choice to make with a clinician.

 Is one “worse” than the other?